 Poor weapon balancing (ASM1 & Bal-27 were literally the only decent weapons) made the game tedious to play as it felt as though there was limited choice.
 This was made worse by the introduction of everybody’s favourite – loot boxes; which contained game-changing and highly sought after gun variants.
 On top of that the movement system changed to reflect the games’ futuristic tone, allowing players to rocket up and away during gunfights.
 This meant that verticality came into play more, changing map design and the way games were played to the point of frustration.

-Not a complete steaming pile of trash… but close, Infinite Warfare gained notoriety as the most ‘disliked’ Call of Duty game ever made.
+Not a complete steaming pile of trash… Infinite Warfare gained notoriety as the most ‘disliked’ Call of Duty game ever made.

 This was due to the game coming hot off of the heels of two other futuristic Call of Duty games, with no breaks in-between.
-Fans were already burnt out on the sci-fi trend and longed to go back to “boots on the ground”… luckily they soon got their wish.
+Fans were already burnt out on the sci-fi trend and longed to go back to “boots on the ground” – I did enjoy their zany version of Zombies (In Spaceland) though.
 The release of Infinite Warfare was partially saved by the inclusion of Modern Warfare Remastered, though that came at an additional price.

-The reason it ranks above AW is that, for me, the maps were slightly better, and so was the movement system and the scorestreaks.
-The weapon balance was also better and I simply enjoyed the story more.
+The reason it ranks above the likes of AW is that, for me, the maps were slightly better, and so was the movement system and the customisable scorestreaks.
+The weapon balance was also better and I simply enjoyed the story more – E3N is still the man.

 In the parting words of game antagonist Gabriel Rorke, “There ain’t gonna be any Ghosts… We’re gonna destroy them together.”